-- (a) To satisfy its inclusionary requirement on-site, a residential development must construct inclusionary units in an amount equal to or greater than 15% percent of the total number of units approved for the residential development (except to the extent a fraction of a unit would be required, for which the applicant may elect to substitute a fractional unit fee).
-Initial and subsequent affordability levels and eligible occupants of the inclusionary units shall conform to the requirements of Section 21.03.010, as applicable. - (b) On-site affordable units must: - (1) Receive building permits and certificates of occupancy concurrently with the remainder of the residential development, as set forth in and except as otherwise provided by the affordable housing agreement; - (2) Will be compatible in exterior appearance with the other units in the residential development (though interiors may differ to the extent authorized in the affordable housing agreement) and be dispersed throughout the residential development to the extent feasible or as otherwise provided by the inclusionary housing agreement; - (3) Have a similar number of bedrooms as the market rate homes in which the affordable units are located. - (4) Have the following minimum square footages: - 2 Bedroom 900 sq. ft. - 3 Bedroom 1150 sq. ft. - 4 Bedroom 1360 sq. ft.

-(5) A minimum of 50% of the required affordable housing shall be 3 bedroom.
+(a) To satisfy its inclusionary requirement on-site, a residential development must construct inclusionary units in an amount equal to or greater than 15% percent of the total number of units approved for the residential development (except to the extent a fraction of a unit would be required, for which the applicant may elect to substitute a fractional unit fee).
+Initial and subsequent affordability levels and eligible occupants of the inclusionary units shall conform to the requirements of Section 21.03.010, as applicable.

+- (b) On-site affordable units must: - (1) Receive building permits and certificates of occupancy concurrently with the remainder of the residential development, as set forth in and except as otherwise provided by the affordable housing agreement; - (2) Will be compatible in exterior appearance with the other units in the residential development (though interiors may differ to the extent authorized in the affordable housing agreement) and be dispersed throughout the residential development to the extent feasible or as otherwise provided by the inclusionary housing agreement; - (3) Have a similar number of bedrooms as the market rate homes in which the affordable units are located. - (4) Have the following minimum square footages: - 2 Bedroom 900 sq. ft. - 3 Bedroom 1150 sq. ft. - 4 Bedroom 1360 sq. ft. - (5) A minimum of 50% of the required affordable housing shall be 3 bedroom. - (c) The inclusionary housing requirements of this chapter are summarized in the following table.
+Should there be any discrepancy between this table and the text of this ordinance, the text shall control
-Size of Inclusionary Moderate Income Low Income Very Low Income

-Development Requirement

-1-4 None

-5-6 Payment of in-lieu

-fee

-7-13 Provide 15% 1 unit + payment

-inclusionary units of in-lieu fee for

-fractional

-difference

-14-19 Provide 15% 1 unit + payment 1 unit

-inclusionary units of in-lieu fee for

-fractional

-difference

-20 Provide 15% 1 unit 1 unit 1 unit

-inclusionary units

-21 to 26 Provide 15% 1 unit + payment 1 unit 1 unit

-inclusionary units of in-lieu fee for

-fractional

-difference

-27 to 33 Provide 15% 2 unit + payment 1 unit 1 unit

-inclusionary units of in-lieu fee for

-fractional

-difference

-34-39 Provide 15% 2 unit + payment 2 unit 1 unit

-inclusionary units of in-lieu fee for

-fractional

-difference

-40 Provide 15% 2 units 2 units 2 units

-inclusionary units
+Size of Inclusionary Moderate Income Low Income Very Low Income Development Requirement 1-4 None 5-6 Payment of in-lieu fee 7-13 Provide 15% inclusionary units 1 unit + payment of in-lieu fee for fractional difference 14-19 Provide 15% inclusionary units 1 unit + payment of in-lieu fee for fractional difference 1 unit 20 Provide 15% inclusionary units 1 unit 1 unit 1 unit 21 to 26 Provide 15% inclusionary units 1 unit + payment of in-lieu fee for fractional difference 1 unit 1 unit

-41 or more Provide 15% 5% of all units 5% of all units 5% of all units
+27 to 33 Provide 15% inclusionary units 2 unit + payment of in-lieu fee for fractional difference 1 unit 1 unit 34-39 Provide 15% inclusionary units 2 unit 1 unit 40 Provide 15% inclusionary units 2 units 2 units 2 units 41 or more Provide 15% inclusionary units 5% of all units 5% of all units 5% of all units 2 units minimum 2 units minimum 2 units minimum

-inclusionary units

-2 units minimum 2 units minimum 2 units minimum

-+ payment of

-fractional in-lieu

-fee